See how strong your tests really are—not just how much code they exercise.

 - Works with Java and Python projects

-- No complex setup required
+- Automated setup

 - Free to use, with no barrier to getting started